 We also ate a lot of ice cream during our time in Wells and can recommend the best place.
 We tried both Wells Ice Cream Company and John’s Rock Shop and can say with confidence that both produce excellent ice cream.
 However, if we had to choose one, it would be John’s – the flavours were multiple and excellent!

 You’ll also find ice cream at the cafe next to the car park at Wells Beach and there’s often an ice cream van parked there too.

 Wells Beach is part of the Holkham Estate and lies one mile from the town centre.
-It is a truly beautiful beach; a vast swathe of sand bordered by traditional beach huts in candy stripes and pastel colours.
+It is a truly beautiful beach; a vast swathe of sand bordered by traditional colourful beach huts in candy stripes and pastel shades.

 You can walk to the beach from town or there’s a car park right near the beach.
-You’ll find a Joules shop opposite the cafe by the car park, another reason why the town is regarded as a little high-end these days.
 During summer months the Wells Harbour Railway, runs between the town and the beach.
-This is a 10¼” gauge miniature railway,

 You can swim at Wells Beach and there’s a dedicated swimming area away from the shipping channel.
-Be aware that the tides change very quickly here, however, so make sure to check the tide times if you do fancy a dip.
-We turned up one afternoon to find the tide miles out to sea.
+Be aware that the tides change very quickly, however, so make sure to check the tide times if you do fancy a dip.
+We turned up one afternoon at low tide only to discover that we had a very long walk to reach the sea.

 The beach huts that line the beach at Wells are reason enough to visit Norfolk.
 These traditional beach huts are insanely popular in the UK today with some selling for more than the average price of a house.

 Many were former fishermen’s huts or boat sheds and others were converted from Victorian and Georgian bathing machines.
 You can hire some of the beach huts and I highly recommend that you do.
 We hired Stay-next-the-Sea for the day and had a wonderful time.